Q&A: What should we do with nuclear waste?

 Nuclear security expert Rod Ewing discusses new recommendations for solving the U.S. nuclear waste problem, why conventional risk assessments don’t go far enough and what makes this challenge more difficult than putting a man on the moon.

 Some 80,000 metric tons of spent nuclear fuel have accumulated at more than 75 sites in 35 states – and the inventory is growing.

-Failure to develop a strategy for permanent storage and disposal of this fuel costs Americans and jeopardizes the future of nuclear power as a carbon-free source of energy, according to Rodney C. Ewing, a professor of geological sciences at Stanford’s (Stanford Earth).
+Failure to develop a strategy for permanent storage and disposal of this fuel costs Americans billions of dollars a year and jeopardizes the future of nuclear power as a carbon-free source of energy, according to Rodney C. Ewing, a professor of geological sciences at Stanford’s School of Earth, Energy & Environmental Sciences (Stanford Earth).

 Now, a three-year study spearheaded by Ewing with input from some 75 technical experts, government officials, leaders of nongovernmental organizations and affected citizens proposes a different path.
 “We have to really change what we're doing if we want to succeed,” Ewing said.

 Here, Ewing discusses the report’s core recommendations, why conventional risk assessments don’t go far enough and what makes this challenge bigger than putting a man on the moon.